 You’ll also get a chance to learn more about the various funding schemes on offer within WRoCAH and how to apply.

 Colloquium 1: What Now?
 Being an independent and international researcher

 At this event you will focus on communicating your research to others within and beyond your immediate discipline to help you develop productive collaborations in your research.
 How can you, as the next generation of researchers, break down the barriers that still exist between disciplines to contribute to solving the big challenges facing the world?
 How can you take your research and give it an international perspective and start thinking like a true global citizen?

 Internationalisation Project: Exploring the international dimension of your research

 Timing – March-September

-This project is intended embed the internationalisation of research into all PhD projects.
-Because of that, this should be an integral part of, and to directly contribute to, your research topic.
+This project is intended to embed the internationalisation of research into all PhD projects.
+Because of that, this should be an integral part of, and directly contribute to, your research topic.
 The Universities of Leeds, Sheffield and York and WRoCAH are deeply committed to internationalism, both as a necessary feature of high-quality research and as a good in itself.
 We want to ensure that you can give your research meaning in an international research context, become global-minded citizens and, where appropriate, take up opportunities for international mobility and co-operation.

 You will need to identify opportunities for working with individuals or organisations based outside the UK, establish contact and develop the relationship.
 This can done virtually or by travelling, but it will have the clear learning outcome of giving you an international perspective on your research.